 2017 Summer Whale Watching

-Join us Saturday mornings all summer for Whale Watching Tours out of Deception Pass!
+Join us Saturday mornings and evenings all summer for Whale Watching Tours out of Deception Pass!
 The Endangered Resident Orcas will once again be dining on our massive salmon runs in the Salish Sea, and Humpbacks, Minke, and Gray Whales often hang out for an extended summer break as well.
 You may even get to spend the morning with a pod of Transient Orcas!

 Saturdays: 10 am & 6pm

 |Groups of 20 or more||$69 ea. +tax|

 Deception Pass Tours has professional crew members that are experts in their field.
 Not only will you get to the whales faster because our high speed catamaran can travel at speeds of up to 45 miles per hour when other boats are pushing 12 miles per hour, but you’ll get to have more time viewing the whales- which is the whole point!

 How long will it take?

 The Island Whaler is equipped with high tech cruiser suits to keep you warm.
 We also recommend that you dress in layers and wear gloves or mittens.
 The Island Whaler has been uniquely designed to deflect the majority of cruising wind off of passengers.
 We also have a heated compartment on the boat for extra warmth.